dmccuk/ansible_ELK/README.md

 Install the "stress" program on Ubuntu to make the metrics move and watch them on grafana.

     # sudo apt install stress -y
+To test the CPU:
     # stress --cpu 3
+To test CPU, memory & IO:
     # stress --cpu 3 -m 2 -d 1

 Now go back to grafana and watch the server resources change.